 It not only removes the screen passcode in the diversified situations like unlocking iPhone with a broken screen, bypass iPhone screen lock while forgetting passcode but also has the power to crack digital passcodes, fingerprint locks, and more intelligent Face ID.
 More importantly, it ensures tight security in the whole process, and even if you are not educated with relevant technical knowledge, you can also handle it without hassle.

 Step 1 Open Joyoshare iPasscode Unlocker

 Firstly, download and install the latest version of Joyoshare iPasscode Unlocker by visiting official website.
-Afterwards, open the program and plug your iPhone to the computer.
+Then, open the program and select Unlock iOS Screen.
+Afterwards, plug your iPhone into the computer.
 When the iPhone is connected successfully, you can go further by clicking the "Start" button.

-Then, as the screen instructs, please set your iPhone into recovery mode.
-In case iPhone does enter this mode without success, easily tap the link at the bottom to switch to DFU mode.
+Then, as the screen instructs, please set your iPhone into DFU mode.
+In case iPhone does enter this mode without success, easily click the link at the bottom to switch to recovery mode.